The Quintic Wave Equation with Kelvin-Voigt Damping: Strichartz estimates, Well-posedness and Global Stabilization: Littlewood-Paley Strategy

 Its contribution can therefore be made arbitrarily small by shrinking the time horizon $T$.

+Although the commutator $\operatorname{div}([P_{>N},a]\nabla u_t)$ is classically viewed as a pseudo-differential operator of order zero, our argument exploits a finer structure: the cancellation in $a(y)-a(x)$ yields a representation in terms of $\nabla a$, which allows us to control the commutator by the weighted quantity $\|\sqrt{a}\,\nabla u_t\|_{L^2}$.
+This mechanism is crucial to close the high-frequency estimates without loss of derivatives.

-On the other hand, the nonlinear contribution is controlled inside the bootstrap regime:
+On the other hand, the nonlinear contribution is controlled within the bootstrap regime as follows:

-Thus, the requisite smallness needed to close the high-frequency argument is obtained by combining: (i) the $T$-smallness of the commutator term, and (ii) the bootstrap control of the critical norm of $u$ on $(0,T)$.
-This yields:
+Thus, the requisite smallness needed to close the high-frequency argument is obtained by a precise hierarchical tuning: (i) the spectral decay of the initial data reflected in $\epsilon(N)$ as $N \to \infty$, (ii) the $T$-smallness of the structural commutator term, and (iii) the bootstrap control of the critical norm of $u$ on $(0,T)$.
+Collecting these estimates, we arrive at:

-This mechanism provides the essential smallness required to absorb the critical quintic term, completely circumventing the need to assume that the total initial energy $E_0$ is small.
+This mechanism provides the essential smallness required to absorb the critical quintic term into the left-hand side of the bootstrap inequality, completely circumventing the need for any smallness assumption on the total initial energy $E_0$.
+This highlights the robustness of the Kelvin-Voigt regularization in taming critical singularities even for arbitrarily large data.